sutigit/csb-project/README.md

 ## Frontend installation
-Now in your terminal and from the parent folder, navigate into the `frontend` folder:
+Now back from the parent folder, navigate into the `frontend` folder:
 ```
 # ./